python/cpython/Lib/test/test_idle/README.txt

 4. Human-mediated Tests

 Human-mediated tests are widget tests that cannot be automated but need human verification.
-They are contained in idlelib/idle_test/htest.py, which has instructions.
+They are contained in test_idle/htest.py, which has instructions.
 (Some modules need an auxiliary function, identified with "# htest # on the header line.)
 The set is about complete, though some tests need improvement.
 To run all htests, run the htest file from an editor or from the command line with:

-python -m idlelib.idle_test.htest
+python -m test.test_idle.htest

 5. Test Coverage